jadevaibhav/ArtistIdentifier/README.md

 ## Methodologies:
 ### 1. Baseline CNN
 A basline model with just a few layers which is meant as benchmark for further models.
+The code is present in 'old code' folder.

 ### 2. Resnet50 with randomly intiallized weights
  50 layer deep resnet model architecture with randomly intiallized weights and trained on artist dataset.